 Ferrari 458 Italia Price

 As this Ferrari model has earned many awards across the world, the 458 cost is likely to be an investment rather than a sunk cost.
 Ferrari produced the 458 Italia between 2009 and 2015, and the price of a new 2015 model was $239,340.
 This Ferrari model is one of the last designed by Italian design firm Pininfarina together with the in-house Ferrari Styling Center.
 Now that they have a few miles on the odometer, it is not hard to find a great 458 for under 180,000.
+However, the Ferrari 458 Italia price will depend heavily on the age and mileage on the odometer.
+If you're interested in one of the special models that came from the 458 Italia, like the 458 Spider, or the rare 458 Speciale and the 458 Speciale Aperta, expect to pay quite a bit more for one of those prized, collector-grade examples of Ferrari excellence.
 The big variable is service.
 As long as the engine and transmission have had regular fluid changes, the car will be incredibly reliable.
-If the owner didn’t follow break-in procedure or skimped on the recommended oil, you could save money up front only to spend big when it comes time to refurbish the drivetrain.
+If the owner didn't follow break-in procedure or skimped on the recommended oil, you could save money up front only to spend big when it comes time to refurbish the drivetrain.

 Ferrari 458 Italia Interior